SleipnirGroup/Choreo/docs/usage/view-options-panel.md

 This zooms to fit the trajectory of the focused path.
 You can also access this option through the shortcut `Control + 0` or `Command + 0`

 ## Path Gradients
-Path Gradients are colors performed between intervals or between waypoints, depending on the specified behavior.
+Path Gradients are colors displayed between intervals or between waypoints, depending on the specified behavior.
 This can be helpful for those trying to debug information quickly, or verify a constraint's effects.

 ### None
 No path gradient applied.
 The gradient shows a solid yellow line throughout the path.